UNiXMIT/UNiXSF/README.md

 4. Toggle "Developer mode"
 5. Click 'Load unpacked'
 6. Select the folder you created in step 1
-7. Auto refresh, Fixed defect highlighting, Quixy links and FTS links are now active
+7. The new features are now active
 8. You can now turn off "Developer mode"

 ## Update